onespacemedia/cms/docs/pages-app.md

 # The Pages app

-`cms.apps.pages` is a standard CMS module which allows users to add a page tree and page content to the website.
+`cms.apps.pages` allows users to add a page tree and page content to the website.
 However, it does not do anything by itself; It requires you to add models into your project which inherit from `cms.apps.ContentBase`

 ## How it works